-What is the difference between direct and indirect costs, and why does it matter?
+Why does the difference between direct and indirect cost matter?

-As you now know, direct costs are expenses that directly go into producing goods or providing services while indirect costs are general business expenses that keep you operating.
-But why does the difference matter?
+To sum up, direct costs are expenses that directly go into producing goods or providing services, while indirect costs are general business expenses that keep you operating.
+But, why does the difference matter?

-Searching for a way to maintain your books?
-Patriot’s online accounting software makes it easy for small business owners to track expenses and income.
-And, we offer free, U.S.-based support.
-Get your free trial today.
+Searching for a better way to track all of your business’s expenses?
+Patriot’s online accounting software makes it easy for business owners to track expenses and income.
+And, we offer free, USA-based support.
+Get your free trial today!

 This article has been updated from its original publication date of March 22, 2018.This is not intended as legal advice; for more information, please click here.